zalando/postgres-operator/docs/administrator.md

 The operator regularly updates credentials in the K8s secrets if the `enable_password_rotation` option is set to `true` in the configuration.
-It happens only for LOGIN roles with an associated secret (manifest roles, default user from `preparedDatabases`, system users).
-Furthermore, there the following roles are excluded:
+It happens only for LOGIN roles with an associated secret (manifest roles, default users from `preparedDatabases`, system users).
+Furthermore, there are the following exceptions:

 1. Infrastructure role secrets since rotation should happen by the infrastructure.
 2. Team API roles that connect via OAuth2 and JWT token.
 Rotation should be provided by the infrastructure + there is even no secret for these roles
-3. Database owners and members of owners, since ownership can not be inherited.
+3. Database owners and direct members of owners, since ownership on database objects can not be inherited.

 The interval of days can be set with `password_rotation_interval` (default `90` = 90 days, minimum 1).
-On each rotation the user name and password values are replaced in the secret.
+On each rotation the user name and password values are replaced in the K8s secret.
 They belong to a newly created user named after the original role plus rotation date in YYMMDD format.
-All priviliges are inherited meaning that migration scripts continue to apply grants/revokes against the original role.
+All priviliges are inherited meaning that migration scripts should still grant and revoke rights against the original role.
 The timestamp of the next rotation is written to the secret as well.
+Note, if the rotation interval is decreased it is reflected in the secrets only if the next rotation date is more days away than the new length of the interval.

-Pods still using the previous secret values in memory continue to connect to the database since the password of the corresponding user is not replaced.
-However, a retention policy can be configured for created roles by password rotation with `password_rotation_user_retention`.
+Pods still using the previous secret values which they keep in memory continue to connect to the database since the password of the corresponding user is not replaced.
+However, a retention policy can be configured for roles created by the password rotation feature with `password_rotation_user_retention`.
 The operator will ensure that this period is at least twice as long as the configured rotation interval, hence the default of `180` = 180 days.
+When the creation date of a rotated user is older than the retention period it might not get removed immediately.
+Only on the next user rotation it is checked if users can get removed.
+Therefore, you might want to configure the retention to be a multiple of the rotation interval.

 ### Password rotation for single roles